exercism/v3/languages/common-lisp/concepts/functions/about.md

-In Common Lisp global, named functions are defined with `defun`.
+In Common Lisp, global, named functions are defined with `defun`.

 This form takes as its first argument a list of parameters for the function being defined.
 After that it can, optionally, take a string